skip to main content

 • The lower rate of UK Capital Gains Tax (CGT) has increased from 10% to 18% and the higher rate has increased from 20% to 24%.
 The amount of CGT you will pay depends on your marginal rate of tax.
 The lower rate applies to any gains which fall within your unused basic rate tax band.
 If you are a higher rate taxpayer, any capital gains will be taxed at 24%.

-• Moving to the UK does not change the classification of your overseas income or capital gains and assets do not get rebased to their current market value on the date that you move to the UK.
+• Moving to the UK does not change the classification of your overseas income or capital gains and assets do not get rebased to their current market value on the date you move to the UK.
 Therefore, you will need to think about pre-arrival planning, and whether you will need to restructure pre-arrival to rebase the value of your assets and establish clean capital before you come to the UK.
+In some cases, this planning can be done while in the UK if you are claiming tax exemptions under the FIG regime, but this will not always be appropriate due to the loss of your tax-free allowances.

 We recommend seeking specialist advice to ensure your assets are in order from a tax perspective and that you fully understand the tax implications of coming to the UK.